 Polar bears live on wide open tundra and ice floes on the Arctic Ocean.
-They patrol their territory and take in views across expanses of water and ice.
+They depend upon ice to hunt and eat.
 Polar bears need complex space for exploration.
-When the Oregon Zoo's new Polar Passage habitat is completed in 2019 it will provide the bears with larger, more open terrain that they can patrol as they do in the wild and guests can patrol with them.
-The new two-tiered habitat will include natural ground materials, tundra plants, elevated areas for long views, shallow and deep pools, and many viewing opportunities for visitors.
+When the Oregon Zoo's new Polar Passage habitat is completed in 2020 it will provide the bears with larger, more open terrain that they can patrol as they do in the wild.
+The new habitat will include natural landscaping, tundra plants, elevated areas for long views, shallow and deep saltwater pools, and many viewing opportunities for visitors.

 The new design features:

-- Square footage, water quality and housing conditions that will exceed zoo industry standards.
+- Square footage, water quality and housing conditions that exceed standards for accredited zoos and aquariums.

-- Elimination of concrete that absorbs and maintains heat in the summer.
+- Elimination of concrete, which absorbs and maintains heat in the summer.

-The zoo is working with Polar Bears International, the U.S Geological Survey and other partners on research projects that will shed new light on the effects of climate change on polar bears in the wild.
-The new polar bear habitat at the Oregon Zoo will provide visitors with a view into these research activities so that they learn along with the scientists and gain greater appreciation for the bears' conservation status and their dwindling arctic habitat.
-Learn about the zoo's support of polar bear research.
+The zoo is working with Polar Bears International, the U.S. Geological Survey and other partners on research projects that will shed new light on how climate change is affecting wild polar bears.
+Polar Passage will provide visitors with a view into these research activities so that they learn along with the scientists and gain greater appreciation for the bears' conservation status and their dwindling Arctic habitat.
+Learn about the zoo's support of polar bear conservation science.